DSCKGEC/Health-Tracker-App/readme.md

 1. [Acknowledgments](#acknowledgments)

 ## Description
-Tracking your daily Health Habits and essential
+Tracking your daily Health Habits and essential Medicines

 ### What's the problem?
 Most people often forget to take their medicines at regular intervals or to keep track of their health parameters.It becomes really useful if an app takes care of all those things for us.It really keeps us up to date with the schedule and takes care of our health.